Russia – Clinical Trial Regulatory Process

-Sponsors are considering Russia as an attractive venue for clinical trials due to the higher enrollment, patient retention rates and lower overall cost.
-A recent report shows that sponsors are satisfied with results of their clinical trials run in Russia however there remains unfamiliarity with the somewhat unpredictable regulatory environment.
+Sponsors are considering Russia as an attractive venue for clinical trials due to the higher enrollment, patient retention rates, and lower overall cost.
+A recent report shows that sponsors are satisfied with the results of their clinical trials run in Russia however there remains unfamiliarity with the somewhat unpredictable regulatory environment.

-Currently all major pharmaceutical companies are preferring to conduct clinical trials in Russia and approve their products worldwide based on clinical data received from Russian investigational sites.
+Currently, all major pharmaceutical companies are preferring to conduct clinical trials in Russia and approve their products worldwide based on clinical data received from Russian investigational sites.

-Advantages of clinical trials in Russia
+Top advantages of clinical trials in Russia

 There are a multitude of factors that influence companies decisions to open clinical operations in Russia for all types of clinical trials: some of them are

 - Patient pool